-(a) At the first meeting of the Board of Directors held following the annual election of directors, the Directors shall elect as officers for the ensuing year, a President, one or more Vice Presidents (if more than one, to be designated as 1ѕt V.P., 2nd V.P., Etc.) a Secretary and Treasurer.
+(a) At the first meeting of the Board of Directors held in October, the Directors shall elect as officers for the ensuing year, a President, one or more Vice Presidents (if more than one, to be designated as 1ѕt V.P., 2nd V.P., Etc.) a Secretary and Treasurer.
 All of the said officers must be members of the Board of Directors.

 (b) A member who serves a position for six (6) months or longer will be considered to have served one full year of the current 3 year term.

 Section 3.
 Duties of the Officers

 (a) The President(co-presidents) shall be the head of the Chamber of Commerce.
 He /She (they) shall preside at all meetings of the Chamber and Board of Directors, appoint all committees and be an ex-officio member of all committees.
 He / She (they) shall at the annual meeting of the Chamber, and at such other times as he/she may deem proper, submit to the membership of the Board such matters and make such suggestions as may tend to promote the prosperity and increase the usefulness of the Chamber.
 With the approval of the Board, he/she shall sign all deeds, contracts, and other instruments affecting the operation of the Chamber.